Your Guide To Optimal Porsche Care From The Best Porsche Mechanic Team In Pasadena

 Preventing Issues vs Fixing Problems

-All things considered, Porsche factory maintenance provides you with the peace of mind that you deserve on the road.
+All things considered, Porsche factory maintenance provides you with the peace of mind that you deserve on the road — and putting your trust in HOUSE helps to keep you one step ahead.

 Slow Down and Pay Attention to Your Brake Performance

 Porsche brake service can be tricky from the perspective of a casual Porsche owner because it is the back surface of the brake disc that gets affected the worst.
 If the outer surface has corrosion pits that are visible, your braking efficiency (and therefore, your safety when driving at higher than normal speeds) will be greatly reduced.
-Worse so, if you feel any vibration on your brake pedal or within your vehicle as you brake, for the love of all that is Porsche and German engineering, please, bring it in for our Porsche service experts to fix.
+Even worse, if you feel any vibration on your brake pedal or within your vehicle as you brake, for the love of all that is Porsche and German engineering, please bring it in for our Porsche service experts to fix.

 Change Your Oil…Frequently